Waverley Abbey: The ruins

 Only part of the abbey remains standing, with the ruins dating from the abbey's 13th-century reconstruction.
 The most substantial remains are that of the vaulted undercroft, or cellar, of the lay brother's refectory, and the walls of the monk's dormitory, which largely survive to roof height.
 There also survives the remains of the chapter house and traces of the north and south transepts of the abbey church.

 Earthworks in the eastern portion of the abbey's precinct reveal the remains of several fishponds and a "water supply system".

 The site was excavated by the Surrey Archaeological Society between 1890 and 1903, and the ruins restored in 1966 when the site was under the care of the Ministry of Works.

 The ruins, Waverley Abbey House, and the surrounding land were all designated a conservation area in 1989.
 Waverley Abbey House is protected as a Grade II* Listed Building, while the abbey ruins are a scheduled monument.

 Ancient yew tree

 A yew tree (Taxus baccata), which is nearly 500 years old, grows on the ruins of the walls on the southeast corner of the church.
 In 2022, it won the UK Tree of the Year competition organised by the Woodland Trust.

+High risk of flooding

+In 2014, an English Heritage report identified that there is a high risk of flooding at Waverley Abbey.
+It detailed an "extensive threat to the south half of the estate", affecting exposed footings, masonry and land surface.